hsharrison/experimentator/README.md

 then your experiment has two IVs, one named `target` and the other named `congruent`.
 Of course, if you don't need to vary a `kwarg` input, you should rely on its default in the method declaration.

 Side note: All callbacks in `experimentator` receive dicts `session_data` and `persistent_data` as positional arguments. `session_data` is an empty dict every time you load the epxeriment from disk, but within an experimental session it is persistent.
 Use it to store experimental state, for example, a session score that persists from trial-to-trial. 'session' in `session_data` does not refer to the experiment section 'session', but rather a session of the Python interpreter. `persistent_data` is a place to store data that will persist over the course of the entire experiment.
-Use it to store, for example, values that you read in from a config file on experiment creation.
+This is used, for example, to store data from the experiment's config file, if there is one (see section on config files below).

 Traditionally, independent variables are categorized as varying over participants (in a _between-subjects_ design) or over trials (in a _within-subjects_ design).
 In reality however, a variable can be associated with any level.
 One variable may change every  trial, another may take on a new value only when the participant comes back for a second session.